Optimization problems in graphs with locational uncertainty: Exact solution of robust -

-Given the aforementioned hardness results, we propose two approaches to computing $\cost(G)$.
+As in Section~\ref{sec:EVALChard}, we denote $G(x)$ more shortly as $G$ in what follows.
+Given the hardness results from the previous section, we propose two approaches to computing \ref{eq:evalc} that have non-polynomial running times in general.
 The first approach relies on an integer programming formulation.
-For each $i\in V$ and $k\in\{1,\ldots,\nU{i}\}$, binary variable $y_i^k$ takes value 1 if and only if vertex $i$ is located at position $u_i^k$.
-Therefore, $\cost(G)$ is equal to
+For each $i\in \VV$ and $k\in\{1,\ldots,\nU{i}\}$, binary variable $y_i^k$ takes value 1 if and only if vertex $i$ is located at position $u_i^k$.
+Therefore, \ref{eq:evalc} is equal to

 which can be linearized using classical techniques.